hashchange/backbone.select/readme.md

 ### Compatibility

 Backbone.Select is fully compatible to Backbone.Picky once you have instantiated it.
-All you have to change is the way the mixin is applied.
+You only have to change the way the mixin is created and applied to an object.

-For Picky.Selectable, the former instantiation of
+Picky.Selectable was applied like this:

     initialize: function () {
         var selectable = new Backbone.Picky.Selectable(this);
         _.extend(this, selectable);
     }

-becomes
+Now, it becomes

     initialize: function () {
         Backbone.Select.Me.applyTo(this);
     }

-Likewise, when replacing Picky.SingleSelect and Picky.MultiSelect, use

-    Backbone.Select.One.applyTo(this);
-    Backbone.Select.Many.applyTo(this);
+Similarly, the initialization of Picky.SingleSelect

+    initialize: function () {
+        var singleSelect = new Backbone.Picky.SingleSelect(this);
+        _.extend(this, singleSelect);
+    }

+is replaced by

+    initialize: function (models) {
+        Backbone.Select.One.applyTo(this, models);
+    }

+Picky.MultiSelect is treated the same way.
+Use `Backbone.Select.Many.applyTo(this, models)`.

-If you want to [enable model sharing][sharing], you need to pass in a `models` argument as well, [see above][sharing].
+If you want to [enable model sharing][sharing] in a Select.One or Select.Many collection, you need to pass in an options hash as the third argument: `{ enableModelSharing: true }`.
+[See above][sharing].

 ## Building Backbone.Select